Fedalto/ideas/README.md

 The data on your screen has a trail of influence.
 Multiple sections of code are touched before output is displayed.

- * There is data displayed in a wdiget.
-Viewing the influences of this widget would s#how the source of the data such as the file, the API that was used, the connected database, the query that was executed.
+ * There is data displayed in a widget.
+Viewing the influences of this widget would show the source of the data such as the file, the API that was used, the connected database, the query that was executed.
  * An error is displayed, viewing the influences of this data will show what component the error was raised in and the configuration of that component.

 ## 40. [Input Services](id:input-services)